 Popular Knuckles Mountain Range Trekking Routes

-Niitro caves is a massive cave in the Knuckles Mountain Range that’s inhabited by thousands of bats but this isn’t the only part of the trek that will take your breath away, with some of the trek being at an elevation of 1216 metres.
-You will take in incredible views of the mountain range.
+Nitro caves is a massive cave in the Knuckles Mountain Range that’s inhabited by thousands of bats.
+But this isn’t the only part of the trek that will take your breath away.
+With some of the trek being at an elevation of 1216 metres, you will take in incredible views of the mountain range.
 The 11-kilometre path starts at Corbett’s Gap and will take about five hours to complete.

 Mini World’s End

 This dramatic 1,192-metre cliff (with no barriers!
 Watch your step!) offers sweeping views of the mountains.
 The trek begins at the Knuckles Conservation Centre (KCC) and is 1.5 kilometres in length.
 This trek is shorter in distance but no less impressive.

 The Dothalugala nature trail in The Knuckles Mountain Range will have you trekking your way up the Dothalugala Mountain.
 It offers breathtaking of views from the south of the range.
 You can complete this trek as a circuit by coming down the other side of the mountain, making the entire trek 5.8 kilometres.
 The trek begins at the Knuckles Conservation Centre in Deanston and your guide will sort out your permit for you.